 Showbie – We think of Showbie as our online workbook.
 The children can submit their work in various ways such as scanning in a piece of written work or submitting a video to show how a practical task has been carried out.
 Feedback is sent back via the teacher.

-Showbie has been the backbone of our digital offering since April 2020.
-On our return to school in September 2020 we continued to use Showbie to submit and mark work so we could maintain traditional methods of work and focus on things such as presentation and handwriting, whilst allowing the children to use the most up to date technology.
-Parents also appreciate this approach because they have unparalleled access to their children’s work.
+Showbie has been the backbone of our digital offering since April 2020 to submit and mark work.
+Parents appreciate this approach because they have unparalleled access to their children’s education.

 Since Lockdown 3 all work in Key Stage 1 and 2 is set, completed and marked through Showbie.

 Class Dojo– An incredibly intuitive website and app that connects pupils, parents and teachers to facilitate free flowing communication.
 Each child has their own portfolio where parents can submit work to the teacher.
 We also manage our house point system through Class Dojo and utilise the newsfeed section to share class wide news and messages.

 Padlet – An online post-it-board that allows teachers to share ideas, suggest additional activities and resources.
 With everything available to view in one place, Padlet makes it incredibly easy for parents to stay on track during these busy times.